Types of researchBy Tom Dougherty

 Quantitative market research is designed to test findings from the qualitative research and quantify the suppositions.
 It is designed to accurately measure, within a margin of error, the levels to which the ideas that are tested are considered true and actionable.
 Projectable quantitative research can be administered as a randomized telephone survey or a randomized panel.
 In each of these cases, the N (number of respondents) must be large enough to be projectable.

-Other non-projectable forms of market research
+Other non-projectable types of research